Dhanushsubbaiah/minimum-viable-exchange/README.md

 # Minimum Viable Exchange

-This repo consists of decentralized exchange which has token pair of ERC20 Scroogecoin and ETH.
-It allows seamless trade between toke SCR and ETH in a decentralized manner.
+This repo consists of a decentralized exchange which has token pair of ERC20 Scroogecoin and ETH.
+It allows seamless trade between token SCR and ETH in a decentralized manner.
 Users will be able to connect their wallets, view their token balance, buy or sell the tokens according to the price formula.

 # Environment:
 You need to have :